Speaking

 • What's your speaking fee?

-My speaking fee is flexible and tailored to your event—because every audience, format, and goal is different.
+My speaking fee is flexible and tailored to your event, because every audience, format, and goal is different.
 Instead of preset price tags, we start with your objectives and design a package that delivers measurable impact for your aviation organization.

-We also account for travel logistics, which are explained in "What’s your travel expenses policy?"
+I also account for travel logistics, which are explained in "What’s your travel expenses policy?"

 • Do you speak 'pro bono'?